briansunter/site/site/blog/how-to-take-smart-notes-roam-research.md

 Also, I look through the literature notes I've taken recently and compare them with related pages and permanent notes.
 I write permanent notes on different pages in different contexts based on the literature notes and create references to them.

 The two pass method of taking notes, then converting them into permanent notes helps our notes be understandable outside the context they were written in.
-It also makes the act of writing less intimidating by breaking research and production into completely separate steps.

 ## 4. Decide on a topic to write about based on your notes
 After taking extensive notes on a topic an interesting angle or connection should start to appear.
 Start a page for the topic and look through your roam graph for supporting details